Fireline-Science/tello_sim/README.md

 **Note:** The sim requires pandas and matplotlib and is designed to be used interactively with Jupyter notebooks or QT consoles.
 Downloading and installing the [Anaconda distribution](https://www.anaconda.com/distribution/) of Python 3 is the recommended method for getting these data science packages.

 ## Cloud Notebook Option
 If you don't want to install Jupyter on your local machine, you can also use the free [mybinder](https://mybinder.org/) cloud-based Jupyter notebook service.
 While this service will allow you to use the simulator, you will not be able to deploy your simulated flight to a real drone given the code will be running on a remote server.
 We have used this in classrooms where we could not easily install Python.
-In this scenario, the students are able to work with the simulator in their browser and then share their final flight code with the teacher who has installed the library locally and can send it to the drone via wifi.
+In this scenario, the students are able to work with the simulator in their browser and then share their final flight code with the teacher who has installed the library locally and can send it to the drone via WiFi.

 Use the link below to launch the mybinder version of a Jupyter notebook and then you can open the demo notebook which is titled "drone_notebook.ipynb".